Massimiliano-solutiontech/simple_pdf_generator/README.md

 ## Quick Start

-In order to have a template you must create struct with `PdfTemplate` derive:
+In order to have a template you must create struct with `PdfTemplate` or `PdfTemplateForHtml` derive:

 ```rust
 use simple_pdf_generator::{Asset, AssetType};